 In Season 1, there's a more subtle example: the opening is simply multiple portraits of each contestant flashing by, as Chef Ramsay shakes his head and frowns at each one...except when the portrait of the person who eventually becomes the winner flashes by.
 That picture gets a smile from Ramsay instead.
 If you pay close attention to the expressions on Ramsay's face in the Season 1 opening, you can figure out which contestant ultimately will get the prize.

 Season 12's intro shows all the contestants in a noir-esque comic book, where they are all involved in some sort of illegal activity, hinting at the fact that most (if not all) of the contestants this year are shady and fairly cutthroat.
 Anton is the first one shown, and he was the first contestant to present his signature dish.
 Sandra then smashes Anton's foot with something which causes him to trip, showing not only her sneaky and underhanded ways but also Anton's eventual fall from grace in the competition being eliminated at episode 14 with bonus points showing how he was pretty much decimated by women (seeing as he went to the Red Team and bad mouthed Andi).
 Kashia and Rochelle play tug-of-war, and Kashia loses the briefcase to Rochelle, as she lost her cool once in the final 6.
 Following that, Rochelle also accidentally flings that same briefcase to Jason, which also hints that she lost her chance to be in the final two—you could say it slipped through Rochelle's fingers since she accidentally cut her thumb in "Five Chefs Compete".
 Jason has the caption "A stroke of luck" because he's back in the competition and made it to the final two.
 Gaurav crashes his car, symbolizing his incompetence as he was the first one eliminated, while Bev rides in the passenger seat, showing how she was just along for the ride with the red team and ended up eliminated early because she was not strong enough to be the "driver".
 Melanie picked up the briefcase after Jason dropped it, but when she placed it on the bench and looked away, DeMarco easily snatched it which reflects on how Melanie's minor mishaps and inconsistencies prevented her from making the finals.
-Richard is the chef shown in silhouette like in a slasher film, suggesting he's a very fierce competitor, but is really the opposite.
+Richard is the chef shown in silhouette like in a slasher film, suggesting he's a very fierce competitor, but is really the opposite, being more mature and composed.
 Jessica appears right after Richard (the two were forced to compete head-to-head in the "Cook For Your Life" challenge); she stands on the rooftop looking down, which is symbolic with her homeless past.
 She passes the briefcase off to Joy (who was also homeless), who drops it, symbolizing how she had the whole competition in her hands but lost it when she quit and stormed out of dinner service in "Five Chefs Compete".
 Gabriel drops a stick of dynamite from a helicopter, representing the figurative bomb he dropped on the team in episode 10 when he lied to Chef Ramsay about the team's nominees; Scott watches this bomb drop, and has a reaction along the lines of "what the hell?!" considering that he keeps being nominated over and over again, mostly for petty reasons.
 Ralph can't jump high enough to reach the thrown briefcase, showing off his inferiority problems.
 Chris gets knocked over the head with a rolling pin (by sous chef Andi), knocking him out; he had trouble rolling pizzas in episode 7, which knocked him out of the competition.

 The Season 3's Red team can be divided between Hell's Angels (Bonnie, Julia and Jen) and Hell's Bitches (Tiffany, Joanna and Melissa).
 They are pretty good foils to one another if one thinks about it.